 The WG is of the view that all reasonable efforts should be made to encourage participation in an IRT.
 However, it was also recognized that it is not possible to require participation and lack of volunteers or participation should not prevent implementation from going forward as long as all reasonable efforts are made by staff to inform and reach out to the broader community, especially directly affected parties.

-The WG recommends that the principles as outlined in Annex H are followed as part of the creation as well as operation of IRTs.
+The WG recommends that the principles as outlined in Annex J are followed as part of the creation as well as operation of IRTs.

 Implementation project plan